Baranof Dream Review and Specifications

 Review of Baranof Dream

-Sitka-based Alaskan Dream Cruises purchased Cruise West's former ship and launched it after renovation in 2013.
-Alaskan Dream Cruises is owned by Allen family, respected members of southeast Alaska marine industry.
-The cruises of the line promise that travelers will explore "real Alaska," with Inside Passage itineraries revealing area's outdoor beauty and cultural heritage.
+The Sitka-based Alaskan Dream Cruises company purchased the Cruise West's vessel and re-launched it after an extensive renovation in 2013.
+The company is owned by the Allen family - respected members of the southeast Alaska marine shipping industry.
+The line's cruises in Alaska promise that travelers will explore "real Alaska", with Inside Passage itineraries revealing the region's exceptional and unique beauty and cultural heritage.